BibliothecaDAO/master-scroll-v3/pages/game/army.md

 ## What are Battalions?

-Battalions are groups of military units that when combined create armies.
+Battalions are groups of military units that when combined create an army.
 There are 4 unit types with 2 tiers each.
 Each tier has a different cost and different stats.

 | Building                                                                       | Tier 1 Unit                                                                | Tier 2 Unit                                                                |
 | ------------------------------------------------------------------------------ | -------------------------------------------------------------------------- | -------------------------------------------------------------------------- |